bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 Coinholmes.com is supported by the Peckshield team (A professional security company)

-## How to reset Binance Extention Wallet?
+## How to reset Binance Extension Wallet?
 If the user has a seed phrase then the user can refer to [here](wallet/extension/reset.md) to reset the wallet.

 ## How to apply for Pioneer Burn Refunding?